Owning a French Bulldog: What To Know

 As we mentioned above, French Bulldogs may nip.
 Also, if you leave them to their own devices, French Bulldog behavior can be a bit destructive.
 They play rough with anything they deem a toy, and that may be your expensive heels!

-However, all of that can be easily corrected if you give your puppy proper training.
+However, all of that can be easily corrected if you.
 If you start them young and set boundaries of what they can and can’t play with, everyone will have an easier time.

 As they age, the French Bulldog attitude can become more and more stubborn, so there’s a possibility you might run into behavioral problems in the future.
 This is why you should always correct bad Frenchie behavior as early as possible.